rcrowther/django-img/README.md

 Of these messy solutions, I prefer the targetted signals solution.
 It's unecessary code (the data and structures are there already), but it is stock Django and the action we would like.

 ##### Auto-delete
-The solution only works if
+The solution only works if the model uses fields with the ImageRelationFieldMixin i.e. ImageManyToOneField and ImageOneToOneField.

 Add this to your app.ready(),

     from image.actions import _image_delete